CFEL-CMI/cminject/README.md

 ## Dependencies and Installation
 The software can be installed by running `./user_install.sh`, which does everything necessary.

-If you'd prefer not to run this script (e.g. if you want a system-wide installation or need to change the way the Cython extensions are built), here is additional info regarding the dependencies and `setup.py`:

-Dependencies are automatically installed by `python3 setup.py install` except for `Cython` and `numpy`, which `setup.py` itself depends on.
-Please install these two packages via `pip` and then run `python3 setup.py install` to install the software along with its other dependencies.
+If you'd prefer not to run this script (e.g. if you want a system-wide installation or need to change the way the Cython extensions are built), here is additional info regarding the dependencies and `setup.py`: Dependencies are automatically installed by `python setup.py install` except for `Cython` and `numpy`, which `setup.py` itself depends on.
+Please install these two packages, e.g., via `pip`, and then run `python setup.py install` to install the software along with its other dependencies.

 ## Generating docs
-After installing the dependencies as described in the *Dependencies and Installation* section above, you can generate the docs in HTML format by running `python3 setup.py build_sphinx` from the project root folder.
+After installing the dependencies as described in the *Dependencies and Installation* section above, you can generate the docs in HTML format by running `python setup.py build_sphinx` from the project root folder.
 The generated HTML can then be viewed by opening `build/sphinx/html/index.html`.

 ## Overview of an Experiment setup